 Option 4: Expand your reach with employee posts

-An extra tip here is to avoid formalities and make the announcement far more casual — in other words as if you were talking to your neighbors!
+An extra tip here is to avoid formalities and make the announcement far more casual — in other words, as if you were talking to your neighbors!

 For example: “Hi all, the little agency I work for is hosting a local networking event.
 It’s free to people in my neighborhood!
-Just drop me a line if you’d to come”.
+Just drop me a line if you’d like to come”.

 Option 5: Add your business affiliation to your personal profile

-Simple enough but make sure you add to your personal profile where you work.
+It is simple enough, but make sure you add to your personal profile where you work.
 This is a must if you’re a freelancer or a one-man-band business.

-As we’re really limited with what we can do as a business on Nextdoor (particularly as the advertising program isn’t yet ready) this is a simple way to increase the visibility of your business.
+As we’re really limited with what we can do as a business on Nextdoor (particularly as the advertising program isn’t yet ready), this is a simple way to increase the visibility of your business.

 Option 6: Take An Active Part In The Neighborhood

-No one likes that person at the party who just talks about themselves the whole time.
+No one likes that person at the party who talks about themselves the whole time.

 So make sure you mix it up — if your neighbors are looking for recommendations on the best local florist or daddy day care center, then taking two minutes to help them out will start to get your name out there as a reliable and friendly source.